Province of Bergamo: Economy

-Agriculture

 The low-lying areas are rich in pastures along with corn, wine, grain, rice and flax that are cultivated.
 Hunting is common.
 Very common is also the breeding of poultry, pigs with modern techniques, and the traditional sheep herding.

-Industry

 The provincial economy is based on SMEs, and varied products are made.
 The main heavy industries of the province of Bergamo are mineral processing, especially iron, concrete and marble.
 There is a large tractor plant, in Treviglio, a lot of global companies have a plant in Bergamo, like Tenaris and ABB in Dalmine.
 In Curno is placed the headquarter of Brembo which is also seated in Stezzano inside a famous technology area named Kilometro Rosso.

 Another international brand present is Alfa Laval in Suisio.

 Silks, metallurgical products and clothing are also common products.
 A Heineken Italia brewery makes Moretti La Rossa in Comun Nuovo.
 Bergamo masons and assemblers are very famous for their ability and dedication to work.

-Demography

-As of the end of 2006, the province of Bergamo hosted 92,000 immigrants from counties outside the European Union (less than 10% of the total population).

-About 15,000 of them came from Bolivia, especially the city of Cochabamba, due to the strong relations of the Roman Catholic Diocese of Bergamo and the Archdiocese of Cochabamba.
-Most of Bolivians reside in the town of Bergamo.
+Demographics

+Foreigners residing in the province of Bergamo as of January 1, 2021 are 121,734 and represent 11.0% of the resident population.

+The largest foreign community is the one from Morocco with 14.5% (17,617) of all foreigners present on the territory, followed by Romania 13.6% (16,572) and Albania 9.2% (11,223).
+Other numerous communities are those of India 8.4% (10,229) and Senegal 7.8% (9,574).